-115.264 (a): GEO policy 5.1.2-A, pages 16 & 17, section M-2, outlines the procedure for first responders to follow for allegations of sexual abuse and sexual harassment whether that person is a security or non-security staff member.
+115.264 (a): GEO policy 5.1.2-A, pages 16 - 19, section M-2, and facility policy 2019-6, pages 8 & 9, section C-3, outlines the procedure for first responders to follow for allegations of sexual abuse and sexual harassment whether that person is a security or non-security staff member.
 Per policy, upon learning of an allegation of sexual abuse, the first security staff member to respond to the report is to separate the alleged victim and abuser, immediately notify the on-duty or on-call supervisor, preserve and protect the crime scene, not let the alleged victim or abuser take any actions that could destroy physical evidence and not reveal to anyone information related to the incident to anyone other than staff involved with investigating the alleged incident.

 115.264 (b): If the first responder is not a security staff member, the responder is to request that the alleged victim not take any actions that could destroy physical evidence and notify security staff.
 All staff carry with them a Sexual Abuse First Responder Card affixed to their badges reminding them of the steps to take if they are the first responders to an allegation of sexual abuse or sexual harassment.
 Random interviews with security and non-security staff revealed that they knew the policy and practice to follow if they were the first responder to an allegation of sexual abuse or sexual harassment.
-They reported that they knew that the alleged victim and abuser must be separated and knew how to preserve the crime scene and preserve the physical evidence.
-In the past 12 months, there have been no allegations of sexual abuse or sexual harassment reported.
-Staff are informed of their first responder duties during Pre-Service and In-Service PREA training.
+They reported that they knew that the alleged victim and abuser must be separated and knew how to preserve the crime scene and the physical evidence.
+On information provided on the Pre-Audit Questionnaire, in the past 12 months, there were two allegations of inmate-on-inmate sexual abuse reported, and first responder duties were not required for either case.
+Staff are informed of their first responder duties during Pre-Service and in annual In-Service PREA training.

-115.265 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion 115.265 (a): GEO policy 5.1.2-A, page 2, section II-A-4 and review of Mid Valley Houses' PREA Coordinated Response Plan were used to verify that there is a plan in place to coordinate actions to be taken in response to an incident of sexual abuse.
+115.265 Coordinated response Auditor Overall Determination: Meets Standard Auditor Discussion 115.265 (a): GEO policy 5.1.2-A, page 2, section II-A-4 and in review of the CAE's PREA Coordinated Response Plan were used to verify that there is a plan in place to coordinate actions to be taken in response to an incident of sexual abuse.
 The plan provides written guidance to staff and administration regarding actions to take and notifications to be made.
 A PREA After-Action Checklist for Incidents of Sexual Abuse and Harassment is completed to ensure that all steps of the plan and proper notifications are made.
 This checklist is filed with the completed investigative packet.
-The Facility Director and the Assistant Facility Director of Security are responsible to ensure compliance to the plan.
+The Facility Director is responsible to ensure compliance to the plan.
 Staff interviewed confirmed they are knowledgeable of the plan and the necessary actions to be taken in response to an allegation of sexual abuse.